 As long as you have ripe avocados at hand, guacamole is one of the easiest appetizers possible: scoop out the avocado and mash it up with salt and lime or lemon juice.
 You can dress up that basic combination until the cows come home, but that trio is the backbone of every guacamole recipe, no matter how simple or how fancy.
 Find a guac recipe to suit your taste below.

-This is the guacamole—complete with tomatoes and onions and perhaps a bit of garlic—that most Americans think of when they think of "guacamole."
-Here I've garnished it with some extra chopped tomato.
+This is the classic guacamole—complete with tomatoes and onions and perhaps a bit of garlic—that most Americans think of when they think of "guacamole."
+Here we've garnished it with some extra chopped tomato.